Skunk Train in Fort Bragg, California

 • Dogs are allowed on board for a fee.

-• Concessions are available on the train.
+• Concessions and restrooms are available on the train.

 Description